vmware-tanzu-labs/educates-training-platform/docs/project-details/sample-screenshots.rst

 Sample Screenshots
 ==================

-The eduk8s workshop dashboard comprises a set of workshop instructions on the left hand side and a series of tabbed views on the right hand side.
+The edukates workshop dashboard comprises a set of workshop instructions on the left hand side and a series of tabbed views on the right hand side.
 For workshops requiring commands to be run, one or more terminal shells will be provided.

 .. image:: dashboard-terminal.png